MicrogreenSolarCorp/EPDataLog/docs/index.md

 3. A command prompt window will open.
 Follow the instructions highlighted in red.
 4. The first question will ask if the default settings should be used for running the program.
 This is recommended for most users.
 Press `y` and `Enter` to continue, then skip to step 7.
 If custom settings are preferred, type `n` and press `Enter`.
 ![defaultSettings](https://raw.githubusercontent.com/MicrogreenSolarCorp/EPDataLog/main/docs/documentationAssets/defaultSettings.png)
 5. If custom settings were chosen, a prompt will appear to enter the COM port number.
 This is the port number of the RS232-USB cable.
 The port number can be found in the Device Manager.
-If unsure of the port number, press `Enter` to perform auto-port-detection.
+Alternatively, press `Enter` to use auto-port-detection.
 ![portNumber](https://raw.githubusercontent.com/MicrogreenSolarCorp/EPDataLog/main/docs/documentationAssets/portNumber.png)
 6. If custom settings were chosen, a prompt will appear to enter the data logging interval.
 This is the interval between each data logging query.
 The default value is 2000ms.
 If unsure of what value to enter, press `Enter` to use the default value.
 ![delayTime](https://raw.githubusercontent.com/MicrogreenSolarCorp/EPDataLog/main/docs/documentationAssets/delayTime.png)